ixinka/ajkaandrej/content/post/2010/10/once-again-in-slovakia.en.md

 tags = ["slovakia"]
 categories = ["dailylife"]
 date = "2010-10-12T09:01:14"
+banner = "/wp-content/uploads/2010/10/IMG_0045t.jpg"
 +++

-Once again, we travelled to Slovakia to see our friends and family, <a title="Mushrooms" href="http://www.ajka-andrej.com/2010/10/12/mushrooms/" target="_blank">to gather some mushrooms</a> and to enjoy a feast in Cerova, but especially to go to the Andrej's brother wedding.
-The wedding took place in <a title="Castel Pension" href="http://castel.sk/en_index.html" target="_blank">Castel Pension</a> in Mierovo.
+Once again, we travelled to Slovakia to see our friends and family, <a title="Mushrooms" href="{{< ref "/post/2010/10/mushrooms" >}}" target="_blank">to gather some mushrooms</a> and to enjoy a feast in Cerova, but especially to go to the Andrej's brother wedding.
+The wedding took place in <a title="Castel Pension" href="https://castelmierovo.sk/" target="_blank">Castel Pension</a> in Mierovo.
 Although I don't know how the old manor house looked like before, I think its reconstruction was really successful.
 I was especially enchanted by a garden, which despite its relatively small dimension looked very spacious and thanks to various